paul-pettit/tale-gatherer-bot/Optimization.md

 ## 4. Technical Infrastructure Improvements

+This section outlines recommendations for optimizing the technical infrastructure of Memory Stitcher, which includes both Supabase and Convex.

 ### 4.1.
 Performance Optimization

 *   **Recommendation:** Optimize the performance of the application, including database queries, API calls, and frontend rendering, to improve user experience and reduce infrastructure costs.